 Are sprinkles gluten free?

-I don't know about you, but when we went gluten free, I never gave a second thought to those colorful rainbow sprinkles.
+I don't know about you, but I never thought about those colorful rainbow sprinkles when we went gluten-free.
 I assumed they were purely made from sugar and food coloring.
 I didn't think that some brands are made on shared equipment with wheat!

 One of the biggest questions I get asked is Are Wilton brand sprinkles gluten free?
 Unfortunately, the largest sprinkle manufacturer uses shared equipment.
 Many look at their labels and assume that Wilton sprinkles are okay, but they aren't if you are Celiac.

 There are so many types of sprinkles.
-Sprinkles come in all shapes and sizes including round, flat and round, and in tiny stick shapes.
+Sprinkles come in all shapes and sizes, including round, flat and round, and tiny stick shapes.
 You can also buy them in special shapes like stars, unicorns, balls, and holiday shapes!

 What brands are gluten free?

 - Sweetapolita Sprinkles come in lots of different color combinations and shapes.
-They have Jingles of Joy sprinkles, which are perfect for Christmas, plus lots of rainbows, and other holiday-themed sprinkles.
+They have Jingles of Joy sprinkles, perfect for Christmas, and lots of rainbows and other holiday-themed sprinkles.
 Note these contain soy.

-- Supernatural Brand is perfect for anyone with intolerances to food coloring.
-They use all-natural non-toxic food colorings in their line of candy sprinkles.
+- Supernatural Brand is perfect for anyone with an intolerance to food coloring.
+They use all-natural, non-toxic food colorings in their line of candy sprinkles.
 There are no preservatives or unnatural ingredients.
 Everything is food-based color.
 Their colors are not as vivid as brands that use chemical food dyes.

 - A Great Surprise brand is another natural sprinkle that doesn't contain any preservatives or dyes.
 They are gluten free and vegan.